open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

   - prioritizer: "memratio"
     value: 77
 ```
-2. User creates a new placement as below to sort clusters with "cpuratio" score provided by AddOnPlacementScore "default".
+2. User creates a new placement as below to select clusters with most "cpuratio" score provided by AddOnPlacementScore "default", so that he can deploy the workload to those clusters..
 ```yaml
 apiVersion: cluster.open-cluster-management.io/v1alpha1
 kind: Placement